eerkela/bertrand/docs/source/content/api/atomic.rst

 ``AtomicType`` introspects various attributes of that class, bringing it into a safe state, ready for integration with the rest of the package.
 This allows users to define new ``AtomicType``\s on the fly simply by inheriting from it.
-There are a few caveats to this process, which are described below.
+There are, however, a few caveats to this process, which are described below.

 Inheritance
 ^^^^^^^^^^^